Summoner Basic Guide

 Introduction

-This guide will cover Summoner changes, rotations and ability usage in the Endwalker expansion.
-The core foundation of Summoner has changed significantly, most notably with the complete removal of damage over time abilities (dots) and the newly added primal arcanum system (gems).
+This guide will cover Summoner changes, rotations and ability usage in the Dawntrail expansion.
+The core foundation of Summoner has not changed significantly from the Endwalker expansion where it received a complete rework.
 The basic flow and idea of Summoner’s rotation can be simplified as follows:

 • Use Searing Light in alignment with party raid buffs

-• Summon Bahamut and use all abilities to refresh your primal gems
+• Summon Solar Bahamut and use all abilities to refresh your primal gems

 • Go through three primal phases

-• Summon Phoenix and use all abilities to refresh your primal gems
+• Summon Bahamut or Phoenix and use all abilities to refresh your primal gems

 • Go through three primal phases